Axis Security Development Model

 Axis is, since 2021, a registered CVE naming authority (CNA) and therefore capable of publishing standard CVE reports to the MITRE database for consumption by third-party vulnerability scanners and other tools.

-The vulnerability board (VB) is the internal Axis contact point for vulnerabilities discovered by external researchers.
+The vulnerability board is the internal Axis contact point for vulnerabilities discovered by external researchers.
 Reporting of discovered vulnerabilities and subsequent remediation plans are communicated via the product-security@axis.com email address.

 The main responsibility of the vulnerability board is to analyze and prioritize reported vulnerabilities from a business perspective, based on: